-- f. no adverse impacts on the assessment base: - g. the temporary use will not jeopardize the eventual planned land use; and - h. temporary buildings must conform to the property standards by-law.
+- g. the temporary use will not jeopardize the eventual planned land use; and - h. temporary buildings must conform to the property standards by-law.

 19.10 Interim Control By-law

 19.10.1 City Council may pass an Interim Control By-law prohibiting the use of land, buildings or structures within the city or within a defined area of the city for a limited period of time as specified by the Planning Act.
 Interim Control measures may be considered and enacted for the purposes of undertaking studies where development pressures warrant a review of zoning.